-Our staff are Ms Sho and Ms Ring (class teachers), Mr Crabtree and Ms O’Mahony (cover teachers), Ms Wakeford and Ms Anna (teaching assistants).
+Our staff are Ms Sho and Ms Finch (class teachers), Mr Crabtree and Ms O’Mahony (cover teachers), Ms Wakeford, Mrs Edwards and Ms Anna (teaching assistants).

 Being in our Reception Year means that our children will get a unique start to their education.
 We ensure that the children have one of the biggest and lasting difference to their primary school education while learning and having fun.